stepan-anokhin/comandante/README.md

 ## Installation

-Comandante is available on PyPI.
+**NOTE**: currently PyPI contains an empty implementation to occupy the name.
+This will be changed very soon (in a week or so).

-To get the latest release simply install it with a `pip` tool.
+To get the latest release simply install it with a `pip`:

 ```shell
 pip3 install --upgrade comandante